 Throughout the year, local groups put on fabulous annual events like the Mystic Irish Parade, Mystic Outdoor Art Festival, Mystic Eats Riverside Food Festival, Pirate Invasion and the spectacular Lighted Boat Parade during the holidays.
 We have National Historic Landmarks like the Charles W. Morgan, The Emma C. Berry, schooner L.A.
-Dunton, and steamship Sabino all at Mystic Seaport Museum of America and the Sea.
+Dunton, and steamship Sabino - all at Mystic Seaport Museum of America and the Sea.

-Mystic is a popular wedding destination, growing wine and craft beer region nestled between Boston and New York City along the Amtrak rail.
-There are a plethora of beautiful sights and preserved land to see…Denison Pequotsepos Nature Center, Coogan Farm, Avalonia properties, and beautiful town trails make Mystic extraordinarily hike and bike-able.
+Mystic is also a popular wedding destination, and is nestled between Boston and New York City along the Amtrak rail.
+There is a plethora of beautiful sights and preserved land to see.
+Denison Pequotsepos Nature Center, Coogan Farm, Avalonia properties, and beautiful town trails make Mystic extraordinarily hike- and bike-able.
 Are you feeling lucky?
 Mystic is 20 minutes from Foxwoods Casino/Outlet Mall and Mohegan Sun which are some of the largest Casinos in the nation.
 Neighboring Rhode Island is a mere 15 minute drive from the heart of downtown.

-Please Visit the town website to learn more about local events and history!
+Please Visit the town's website to learn more about local events and history!